Omactek/dijkstra_task/README.md

 ### 1. Preparing Data

 - If you want to use your own `.shp` data, ensure the data have correct format and include attributes named 'lenght'(lenght of the edge (km), float), 'vzd_fl'(straigh lenght (km), float), 'maxspeed'(maximum speed, integer)
-- Convert the data into a graph running `shp_to_graph.py` script This script generates a `graph_data.json` file containing the graph structure and city nodes.
+- Convert the data into a graph running `shp_to_graph.py` script.
+This script generates a `graph_data.json` file containing the graph structure and city nodes.
+- You can also use prepared dataset of roads and cities from Liberec region, Czechia.

 ### 2. Running the Application